Between six and twenty participants can attend this course over a half day, or four one-hour sessions, ideal for a hands on ‘lunch-and-learn’ series.

 Creative Process Training

 The creative process is often seen as part inspiration and part natural talent.
 However, there exist useful frameworks that help people work together on creative tasks.
-These frameworks remove some of the guesswork and chance, replacing them with strategy.
-Your team can learn to be creative, and our Design Jam course helps them learn by doing.
+These frameworks remove some of the guesswork and chance and replacing them with strategy.
+Your team can learn to be creative and our Design Jam course helps them learn by doing.

 The process we use has evolved over time and experimentation as a simple method to organize creative efforts.
-This creative process uses the Kolb Learning cycle and elements of the MG Taylor creative design model to help teams to get the most out of their experience.
-It gives groups the ability to review their work through cyclical analysis of their own creative productions.
-By encouraging them to consider all the steps, and surveying multiple times, we make sure you don’t get stuck on just one element.
+This creative process uses the Kolb Learning cycle and elements of the MG Taylor creative design model to help teams to get the most out of their experience, .
+Essentially, this gives groups the ability to review their work through cyclical analysis of their own creative productions.
+By encouraging them to consider all the steps, and surveying multiple times, we make sure your teams don’t get stuck going over just one element.

 Our Design Jam package runs over four one-hour sessions, or one half-day intensive session.
-We give an a quick outline of the process, and then set teams a small design task relevant to your business.
-They get to work through the stages, then share their results with the group.
+Firstly, we give an a quick outline of the process, then set teams a small design task relevant to your business.
+Then, teams get to work through the stages and, ultimately, share their results with the group.

 A design jam produces results that can be used for long-term development.
-This course is more than just training people in a process, it can produce real results for future work.
-The creative design model can be applied again and again for fast prototyping, idea creation or short design briefs.
-Long-term, large-scale projects will also benefit from using this creative design process.
-Your team ends up with a tool they can re-use and build upon.
+Thus, this course is more than just training people in a process, it can produce real results for the future.
+Additionally, the creative design model can be applied again and again for fast prototyping, idea creation or short design briefs.
+Long-term, large-scale projects will also benefit from using this creative design process, as a result.
+Your teams engage in new ways and end up with a tool they can re-use and build upon.

 The University of Victoria Theatre Studies Program, board game developers, and local community groups have all benefited from a version of this course.